Pediatric Dentistry in Madera, CA

 - Can my child benefit from sealants or supplemental fluoride?

-At what age should my child see the dentist in Madera, CA?
+At what age should my child see the dentist?

-Getting your little one off on the right foot is essential to lifelong oral health.
-By getting started at a young age, we can more easily manage any dental problems that arise and create a positive dental experience right from the start.
+Starting your little one off on the right foot is essential to lifelong oral health.
+By getting started at a young age, we can more easily manage any dental problems that arise and create a positive dental experience starting with their first visit to our Madera dental office.

 We recommend bringing your little one in by the age of three for their first dental appointment.
 Of course, if you have a child you would like us to see earlier, we are happy to schedule an exam!

-At Keledjian Dental, we love treating little smiles and building long-term relationships with the children we treat in Madera, CA. It is our goal to make your child love the dentist and our dental office.
+At Keledjian Dental, we love treating little smiles and building long-term relationships with the children we treat.
+It is our goal to make your child look forward to seeing the dentist and visiting our dental office.

 What should I expect during my child's first dental visit?

 At your child’s first visit, we will go slowly and help them get used to the sights and sounds of the dental office.
-We will count teeth, brush their teeth, and take a peek to make sure teeth are coming in correctly and that there are no dental issues.
+We will count teeth, give them a ride in the chair, and take a quick peek in their mouth if they are receptive to it.

 We know your child’s attention span is limited, so we will make the first visit about getting them comfortable and used to the dental office.

-Our hygienist provides parents with instructions on how to best take care of your child’s teeth.
-You will need to help with brushing and flossing until at least the age of eight.
-Young children lack the dexterity necessary to brush and floss correctly.
+Our hygienist provides parents with instructions on how to take care of your child’s teeth best.
+You will need to help with brushing and flossing until your child has the manual dexterity to tie their shoes.

 We are also here if you have any questions or concerns throughout your child’s dental experience with Keledjian Dental.
-We want your child to feel at ease, but we want you to be confident in his or her dental care in Madera as well.
+We want your son or daughter to feel at ease, but we want you to be confident in his or her dental care in Madera as well.

 How can you help prevent cavities in my child?